PennyLaneAI/pennylane-lightning/doc/lightning_gpu/device.rst

 If the NVIDIA cuQuantum libraries are available, the above device will allow all operations to be performed on a CUDA capable GPU of generation SM 7.0 (Volta) and greater.
 If the libraries are not correctly installed, or available on path, the device will raise an error.

-The ``lightning.gpu`` device supports quantum circuit gradients using the adjoint differentiation method by default.
-This can be enabled at the PennyLane QNode level with:
+The ``lightning.gpu`` device supports quantum circuit gradients using the adjoint differentiation method.
+By default, this method is enabled.
+It can also be explicitly specified using the ``diff_method`` argument when creating a device:

 .. code-block:: python